 I have a tourist visa to Korea that expired 3 years ago.
-Am I eligible for visa-free entry?
+Am I eligible for the visa-free travel certificate?

 Yes, you are.
 As stated above, you’re eligible for visa-free entry if your tourist visa or resident card to the US, CANADA, the UK, JAPAN, KOREA, AUSTRALIA, NEW ZEALAND, and/or any of the SCHENGEN countries expired less than ten (10) years prior to your arrival in Taiwan.

 I have a tourist visa to Japan that expired 5 years ago.
-Am I eligible for visa-free entry?
+Am I eligible for the visa-free travel certificate?

 See above. 🙄